 This homemade all-purpose cleaner is a great help to my budget.

-4. Uses for the Product
+4. Uses for this All-Purpose Cleaner

 I’ve used this cleaner in a variety of ways.
 Here are the ways you may want to use it around your home: